 - Set intermediate goals and deadlines.
 For example, if a large project involves just one major deadline at the end, setting additional intermediate deadlines for yourself can help you plan ahead and feel more motivated to make progress.
 Note that setting deadlines in general can be especially important if you don’t have any set for you by others, since a lack of clear deadlines can promote long-term procrastination.

 - Identify your productivity cycles.
-People’s ability to handle certain tasks can vary based on factors such as the time of day, which you should this into account in your planning.
+People’s ability to handle certain tasks varies based on factors such as the time of day, which you should this into account in your planning.
 For example, if you know that you struggle to focus on creative tasks at noon, then you should try to avoid scheduling such tasks for that time period.

 Improve your environment: